sosuisen/git-documentdb/docs-api/git-documentdb.collection.putfatdoc.md

 ## Collection.putFatDoc() method

-Insert a data if not exists.
+Insert data if not exists.
 Otherwise, update it.

 <b>Signature:</b>